Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Not only do Greek organizations foster the development of great friendships, but they also encourage service work and provide academic and career-related support.
 With so many great reasons to join, it’s no wonder hundreds of thousands of students are involved.
 Below we’ll discuss some of these benefits more in-depth.

 It’s no secret that a lot of students join fraternities and sororities for the social benefits.
-Going Greek means you’ll be immediately surrounded by a tight-knit group of people.
+Going Greek means you’ll be immediately surrounded by a tight-knit group of people, generally those who have similar values as you.
 This can be particularly appealing for underclassmen struggling to find a social circle.
-Members share a bond strengthened by a variety of activities.
-These include chapter retreats, formal dances, and of course, parties.
+Members share a bond strengthened by a variety of activities, which can include chapter retreats, formal dances, socials, philanthropy events and of course, parties.
 So, if you’re looking for a fulfilling social life to occupy your time outside of academics, Greek life may be the way to go.

 Going Greek gives you the chance to build important long-term connections within your organization.
 As you advance in your college education and career, these connections can prove useful in securing internships, employment, and recommendations.
 Not only will you develop a strong network of peers within your chapter, but you’ll also have an extensive alumni network to turn to.
 It’s estimated that there are more than nine million Greek life alumni in the U.S. Joining a fraternity or sorority provides an instant connection to a large community of people who can point you in the right direction on your post-graduate path.